2021 Autumn Colours Spectacular Tour of Japan

 You start the day with another new experience, a traditional Japanese-style breakfast – a nutritious, protein-charged mix of grilled fish, miso soup, tofu, rice and pickles!

 Aboard an express train, we head for Matsumoto in Nagano Prefecture, in the heartland of the Japan Alps.
-Surrounded by mountains, Matsumoto’s beginnings go back to the 8th century, later becoming an important castle town ruled by a powerful local clan during Japan’s feudal period.
+During Japan’s feudal period, Matsumoto become an important castle town ruled by a powerful local clan.
 Today the city is popular for its cosmopolitan atmosphere, galleries, and stunning alpine setting.

-After arriving in Matsumoto, the rest of the afternoon is free.
+The rest of the afternoon is free for you to wander around this very pleasant city.
 You can walk around the well-preserved old merchant district with the guide, or visit Matsumoto Art Gallery where many of famous contemporary artist, Yayoi Kusama's work are displayed.

 Tonight you enjoy fine Italian style fusion cuisine for dinner, prepared from some of Matsumoto’s freshest local produce.